werf/werf/docs/_includes/reference/cli/werf_helm_rollback.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
 This command rolls back a release to a previous revision.

 The first argument of the rollback command is the name of a release, and the second is a revision (version) number.
 If this argument is omitted, it will roll back to the previous release.

-To see revision numbers, run 'helm history RELEASE'.
+To see revision numbers, run `helm history RELEASE`.

 {{ header }} Syntax